Archives

 Disappointing Hapag-Lloyd rate development affects results in first half 2016

 Subdued economic growth in many parts of the world, persistently tough competition in the liner shipping industry and further declines in freight rates have marked the first half of the 2016 business year.
-While transport volume remained stable in the first six months at 3.7 million TEU (-0.4 % compared to the prior year period), the average freight rate fell by $254 year on year to $1,042/TEU, or almost 20%.
-Revenue ... [+]
+While transport volume remained stable in the first six months at 3.7 million TEU (-0.4 % compared to ... [+]

 Hapag-Lloyd, UASC announce merger